-Michael Sherman and Michael Andriole, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Chimerix, Inc. to be held on June 23, 2022 or at any postponement or adjournment thereof.
+Michael A. Sherman and Michael T. Andriole, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Chimerix, Inc. to be held on June 9, 2023 or at any postponement or adjournment thereof.

-Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR the election of the three nominees for director, FOR ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022, and FOR approval of, by non-binding vote, the compensation of Chimerix, Inc.'s named executive officers as disclosed in the Proxy Statement.
+Shares represented by this proxy will be voted by the stockholder as directed herein.
+If no such directions are indicated, the Proxies will have authority to vote FOR the election of the two nominees for director, FOR ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023 and FOR the approval, by non-binding vote, the compensation of Chimerix, Inc.'s named executive officers as disclosed in the Proxy Statement.